Nonlinear stability for active suspensions: The model and main results

-\end{theorem} This theorem shows nonlinear stability of the solution $\Psi^{iso}$ of \eqref{SS} (or equivalently of the solution $\psi=0$ of \eqref{SS3}), under a smallness condition on the initial datum that is explicit in terms of $\nu$.
-In other words, the nonlinear stability threshold \eqref{eq:stabthreshold} provides an estimate of the basin of attraction of the uniform equilibrium $\Psi^{iso}$, depending on the strength of rotational diffusion.
-To determine the optimal threshold is an interesting open problem, that was resolved recently in other contexts, such as the stability of Couette flow in the Navier-Stokes equations (see \cites{WZ21,BGM20,MZ22} and references therein) or the stability of global Maxwellians in the Vlasov-Poisson-Landau system \cite{CLN21}.
-See also \cite{Wea} for an optimal stability criterion for nematic suspensions through an entropy method.
+\end{theorem} This theorem shows nonlinear stability of the solution $\Psi^{\mathrm{iso}}$ of \eqref{SS} (or equivalently of the trivial solution $\psi = 0$ of \eqref{SS3}) under a smallness condition on the initial datum that is explicit in terms of $\nu$.
+In other words, the nonlinear stability threshold \eqref{eq:stabthreshold} provides an estimate of the basin of attraction of the uniform equilibrium $\Psi^{\mathrm{iso}}$, depending on the strength of rotational diffusion.
+Determining the optimal threshold is an interesting open problem, recently resolved in other contexts, such as the stability of Couette flow in the Navier--Stokes equations (see \cites{WZ21,BGM20,MZ22} and references therein), or the stability of global Maxwellians in the Vlasov--Poisson--Landau system \cite{CLN21} and the Boltzmann equation \cite{BCZD24}.
+See also \cite{Wea} for an optimal stability criterion for nematic suspensions via an entropy method.
 We explain just before \cref{subsec:advection-diffusion} why addressing the question of the optimal threshold is still out of our reach.

-Theorem \ref{thm:nonstab} has two main features.
-First, it shows stability under condition \eqref{SC}, which is optimal in view of the linear analysis carried in \cites{saintillan-shelley-2008-instabilities,AO23,CZDGV22}.
-Second, it does not require any spatial diffusion $\kappa \Delta_x \psi$ to be added to the evolution equation in \eqref{SS3}.
-One could as well include such term and prove stability under the same stability threshold \eqref{eq:stabthreshold}, \emph{independently of $\kappa$}.
-From this perspective, our result is quite different from the ones appeared recently in \cite{AO23}, where such translational diffusion is added to the right-hand side of \eqref{SS3eq1}.
-In the case of pullers ($\iota > 0$), the authors prove the nonlinear stability of the incoherent state $\Psi^{iso}$, both for $x \in \TT^d$ and $x \in \RR^d$, under the condition
+Theorem~\ref{thm:nonstab} has two main features.
+First, it shows stability under condition \eqref{SC}, which is optimal in view of the linear analysis in \cites{saintillan-shelley-2008-instabilities,AO23,CZDGV22}.
+Second, it does not require any spatial diffusion term $\kappa \Delta_x \psi$ in the evolution equation \eqref{SS3}.
+One could add such a term and still prove stability under the same threshold \eqref{eq:stabthreshold}, \emph{independently of $\kappa$}.
+From this perspective, our result contrasts with \cite{AO23}, where such translational diffusion is added to the right-hand side of \eqref{SS3eq1}.